antoniohonsell/Anomaly-Detection-in-Cyber-Security/README.md

 interpretable (supervised and unsupervised) ML algorithms on the binary classification problem of distinguishing between normal and anomalous traffic.
 In this process, we formulate several hypotheses that are tested throughout the paper, and make some assumptions to simplify the otherwise intractable analysis.
-In the end, we leverage the trade-off between performance and privacy by employing the ϵ-differential privacy technique.
+In the end, we explore the trade-off between performance and privacy by employing the ϵ-differential privacy technique.